ibrahimahtsham/brainrot/README.md

 i have fallen and i cant get up

 shaddow wizard money gang we love casting spells this song is sponsored by the shadow goverment, legalize nuclear bombs, swag messiah

-mr world wide back at it again just to let you know
+it's the 305 mr. worldwide, back at it again to let you know, just came to remind y'all... que ese culo bota caca.

 roger roger